 The Grand Occasion

-Graduation day at Faith Academy arrived with excited anticipation, an early June Saturday boasting a sunny and blue Mid-central sky.
-Excited, too, was Jessica Lynne Whitcombe.
+Graduation day at Faith Academy arrived with eager anticipation, an early June Saturday boasting a sunny and blue Mid-Central sky.
+Enthused, too, was Jessica Lynne Whitcombe.
 Along with her, her ninety-nine classmates, dressed in their purple and gold cap and gown are lining up, preparing to march into the school auditorium at the clock's strike of high noon.
 All adorned with bright smiles in expectation of receiving their well earned and sought-after high school diplomas.

 Among the many congratulations from other classmates, one young man, with brown hair and shimmering blue eyes is speaking with Jessica.
 He utters an appreciative thank you for her adjusting his cap to make it perfectly straight on his head.